 Young blacks picket in support of a boycott of white merchants in Cairo, Illinois on May 2, 1969.
 A protest in 1972 in Rockford, Illinois, led to the court case Grayned v.
 City of Rockford (1972), in which the court ruled that Rockford's anti-picketing law was too broad, but their anti-noise ordinance was constitutional.
 (AP Photo/Fred Jewell, used with permission from the Associated Press.)

 In Grayned v.
-City of Rockford, 408 U.S. 104 (1972), the Supreme Court ruled that a city’s anti-picketing ordinance was overbroad and violated the Fourteenth Amendment’s equal protection clause, but the Court upheld the anti-noise ordinance, finding that it was narrowly tailored to meet the city’s compelling interest in having undisrupted schools and therefore did not violate First and Fourteenth Amendment protections of freedom of speech.
+City of Rockford, 408 U.S. 104 (1972), the Supreme Court ruled that a city’s anti-picketing ordinance was overbroad and violated the Fourteenth Amendment’s equal protection clause.
+However, the Court upheld the anti-noise ordinance, finding that it was narrowly tailored to meet the city’s compelling interest in having undisrupted schools.
+Therefore, the anti-noise ordinance did not violate First and Fourteenth Amendment protections of freedom of speech.

 The case addressed the constitutionality of two ordinances.
 One prohibited picketing within 100 feet of a school, except for peaceful picketing of any school involved in a labor dispute.
 Another prohibited a person, while on grounds adjacent to a school in session, from willfully making a noise or diversion that disturbs or tends to disturb the peace or good order of the school session.